 McTyeire International House promotes the use of foreign languages and the awareness of different cultures.
-McTyeire offers programs to students seeking to improve their fluency in French, German, Japanese, Chinese, Spanish, or Russian as well as a program offered in English, the International Interest Hall, to students seeking to learn more about international topics.
-Students are required to speak their target languages or discuss international topics at specific activities, including weekly study breaks and international dinners served Monday through Thursday in McTyeire’s own dining room.
-McTyeire’s kitchen specializes in international cuisine from around the world.
+McTyeire offers programs to students seeking to improve their fluency in French, German, Japanese, Chinese, Spanish, Russian, or Korean as well as a program offered in English, the International Interest Hall, to students seeking to learn more about international topics.
+Students are required to speak their target languages or discuss international topics at specific activities, including weekly study breaks and international dinners served Monday through Thursday in McTyeire's own dining room.
+McTyeire's kitchen specializes in international cuisine from around the world.

 All McTyeire residents are housed in single rooms.
-McTyeire also features a fireside lounge classroom, a library and a TV Lounge.
+McTyeire also features a fireside lounge, classroom, library, and TV lounge.

 Who Can Live in McTyeire?

-It is not necessary to be a language major to be part of McTyeire’s language groups.
-In fact, one of McTyeire’s main attractions is the diversity of its residents.
-Residency is open to upperclass undergraduate students of all majors and schools of the University.
+It is not necessary to be a language major to be part of McTyeire's language groups.
+In fact, one of McTyeire's main attractions is the diversity of its residents.
+Residency is open to students of all majors and schools of the University, second-year or higher.
 The McTyeire community also includes a select number of native speakers.
-Many of the undergraduate students are preparing to study in one of the Vanderbilt overseas programs or have just returned from a semester abroad.
+Many of the students are preparing to study in one of the Vanderbilt-affiliated overseas programs or have just returned from their time abroad.
 The only requirements are sufficient language ability to converse informally (when joining a language group) and the willingness to participate in both group specific and McTyeire-wide activities.